fastforwardlabs/structural-time-series/README.md

 The code and applications within were developed against Python 3.6.9, and are likely also to function with more recent versions of Python.

-To install dependencies, first create and activate new virtual environment through your preferred means, then pip install from the requirements file.
+To install dependencies, first create and activate a new virtual environment through your preferred means, then pip install from the requirements file.
 I recommend:

 ```python
 python3 -m venv .venv